 |3-Month||YTD||1-Year||3-Year||Since Fund Inception

 Returns reflect reinvestment of dividends and distributions.
-Returns shown at net asset value (NAV) have all distributions reinvested.
 If a sales charge had been deducted, the results would have been lower.
-Returns shown at maximum offering price (MOP) for Class A shares reflect payment of the 4.25% maximum sales charge.
-Class A, C, Advisor, and Investor Class shares incepted on 1/11/16.
+Class A, C, and Advisor shares incepted on 1/11/16.
 The Fund acquired the assets of the Rothschild U.S. Small/Mid-Cap Fund (the Predecessor Fund) in a reorganization transaction on 1/11/16.
 The Fund’s objectives (goals), policies, guidelines, and restrictions are substantially the same as those of the Predecessor Fund.
-The performance figures shown for Investor Class, Class A, Class C and Advisor Class shares of the Fund reflect the historical performance of the then-existing Institutional Class shares of the Predecessor Fund for periods prior to 1/11/16.
-The performance figures for periods prior to 1/11/16 have not been adjusted to reflect fees and expenses of Investor Class, Class A, Class C, and Advisor Class shares of the Fund, respectively.
+The performance figures shown for Class A, Class C and Advisor Class shares of the Fund reflect the historical performance of the then-existing Institutional Class shares of the Predecessor Fund for periods prior to 1/11/16.
+The performance figures for periods prior to 1/11/16 have not been adjusted to reflect fees and expenses of Class A, Class C, and Advisor Class shares of the Fund, respectively.
 If these returns had been adjusted, then performance for the share classes could vary from the returns shown based on differences in their fee and expense structures.
 The Institutional Class shares of the Predecessor Fund commenced operations on 12/31/14.

-1Class A shares reflect the deduction of an up-front 4.25% sales load.
+1Class A shares reflect the deduction of an up-front 4.25% maximum sales load.
 Class C shares reflect the deduction of a 1.00% contingent deferred sales charge (CDSC).
 When a sales charge is illustrated, it is applied at the beginning of the period.
-Advisor Class and Investor Class shares are sold at net asset value (NAV) without an initial sales charge and do not include a CDSC.
+Advisor Class shares are sold at net asset value (NAV) without an initial sales charge and do not include a CDSC.
 Performance reflects any applicable fee waivers and expense reimbursements.
-2Measures the performance of the small to mid-cap segment of the U.S. equity universe, commonly referred to as “smid” cap.
+2Measures the performance of the small- to mid-cap segment of the U.S. equity universe, commonly referred to as “smid” cap.
 The Russell 2500 Index is a subset of the Russell 3000® Index.
-It includes approximately 2500 of the smallest securities based on a combination of their market cap and current index membership.
+It includes approximately 2,500 of the smallest securities based on a combination of their market cap and current index membership.